 PBS NewsHour Chief Correspondent

-Jeffrey Brown is co-anchor and senior correspondent for the PBS NewsHour, public television's prestigious nightly news program viewed by millions.
+Jeffrey Brown is Chief Correspondent for Arts, Culture, and Society for the PBS NewsHour, public television's prestigious nightly news program viewed by millions.
 His is a voice known by those who may not know his name.

 In a career spanning more than twenty years at the NewsHour, Brown has interviewed numerous leading American and international newsmakers, moderated studio discussions on a vast array of topics, and reported from across the United States and other regions of the globe.
 As arts correspondent, he has profiled many of the world's leading writers, musicians and other artists.
 As senior producer for national affairs for more than a decade, he helped shape the program's coverage of the economy, healthcare, social policy, culture, and other areas.
 In addition, he is the creator and host of "Art Beat", the NewsHour's popular online arts and culture blog.
 His work as correspondent and producer has garnered an Emmy, six Cine Golden Eagle Awards, and other honors.
 In 2013-2014, Jeffrey Brown will collaborate with U. S. Poet Laureate Natasha Trethewey for a series of on-location reports in various cities across the United States to explore several large societal issues, through the focused lens offered by poetry.
 He is also currently working on a book of prose and poetry to be released by Copper Canyon Press in May 2015.
 In the book he explores the intersections between politics and poetry.
 From a high-security prison in Arizona to a West Point classroom to a slum in Haiti, Brown's poems share the perspectives of inmates, cadets, and survivors.